hogilkim/ShabroadAlphaTest/README.md

     Now users can get result of 'search academy by city' in "Academies" page

 August 11:
     Changed main page: users now have to select cities with buttons.

+August 12:
+    Learned how to implement text editor using react-quill package